 He has substantial experience in the preparation and trial of these matters and in appellate proceedings in both state and federal courts.

 Kurt has handled FELA cases for Norfolk Southern Railway Company, Canadian National Railroad, and Illinois Midland Railroad, including both trial and appellate work in the state and federal courts.
-Kurt has also handled trucking and product liability cases for Schneider National Carriers, Inc., General Motors, Blue Bird Body Company, Long-Airdox Company, Joy Manufacturing Company and Detroit Diesel Corporation.
+Kurt has also handled trucking and product liability cases for Schneider National Carriers, Inc., Blue Bird Body Company, Long-Airdox Company, Joy Manufacturing Company and Detroit Diesel Corporation.

 Kurt has briefed and argued numerous cases in the Illinois state appellate courts and in the Illinois Supreme Court.
 He has also briefed and argued cases in the United State Courts of Appeals for the Seventh and Eighth Circuits and has briefed three cases before the United States Supreme Court.